PURPOSE OF THIS PLANNER

 McMath Secondary School is distinguished for its strong, positive, interpersonal relationships.
 These relationships, which are the foundation for learning and personal growth, exist in the school to enable and include all learners.
 The McMath community honours the primacy of teaching and learning within an atmosphere of acceptance, belonging, and mutual respect.
 Members of the school community are encouraged to strive for their personal best as citizens, leaders, and life-long learners.

 McMath is a comprehensive dual track French Immersion/English Grades 8-12 secondary school that operates on a linear timetable.
 The school will have an enrolment of about 1300 students in the 2018/19 school year and like the city of Richmond we are a multicultural community.
-Along with the core of basic academic courses students are able to choose from a wide variety of interesting electives, many honours and Advanced Placement Courses, an enriched program of studies in grade 8-10 called Explorations, Career Preparation Programs and Apprenticeship Programs.
+Along with the core of basic academic courses students are able to choose from a wide variety of interesting electives, many honours and Advanced Placement Courses, Work Experience Programs and Apprenticeship Programs.
 The Learning Services program supports our students with learning needs.
 The school has a rich tradition of outstanding academic success and a majority of students proceeding to post-secondary education.
 At McMath students are expected to work hard and be successful in the classroom and we encourage students to be engaged and involved in the vast extra-curricular life at our school.